Fire crews responding to house fire off Essen Lane

 BATON ROUGE- Fire crews are responding to a house fire off Essen Lane.

 Authorities got reports of the fire around 6 a.m.
+Thursday at 8200 block of Rainbow Dr.

-Thursday at 8400 Rainbow.
-Once they arrive on the scene they found the fire coming through the roof of the house.
+Once they arrived on the scene they found the fire coming through the roof of the house.

 There was no one home at the time of the blaze.
 They were able to put the blaze out within the hour.
 Fire crews say the damages are extensive.